mikestowe/RAMLbook/RAML Book.md

 ```

 ### RAML Basics

 The nice thing about using a tool like the API Designer is that it will automatically prefill the required aspects of your RAML file for you.
 These are the:
 	- RAML and version declaration
 	- Your API Title
 	- The BaseUri for your API
 	- The version of your API (ie version 1, 2, 4, etc)

-To start the file off, we'll simply add `#RAML` followed by the version of RAML that we are using, in this case 1.0:
+To start the file off, we'll simply add `#%RAML` followed by the version of RAML that we are using, in this case 1.0:

 	#%RAML 1.0

-This tells the parser that this should be handled as a RAML file, and also what version of RAML so that the parser knows how to handle the different types of functionality (for example, many features available in RAML 1.0 are not available in RAML 0.8 - this tells the parser to take adavntage of these features).
+This tells the parser that this should be handled as a RAML file, and also what version of RAML so that the parser knows how to handle the different types of functionality (for example, many features available in RAML 1.0 are not available in RAML 0.8 - this tells the parser to take advantage of these features).

 Once we have declared the file as a RAML file (as shown above) the next thing we need to do is give our API a title, such as `My API`:

 	#%RAML 1.0
 	title: My API

 So far this has been pretty easy, right?
-The next thing to add is our baseUri, or what the root domain and path for the API is.
+The next thing to add is our `baseUri`, or what the root domain and path for the API is.
 This will be used by the majority of the tooling to tell your users where to make the calls, and even help them test their calls.
-To add the baseUri, simply add it in like so:
+To add the `baseUri`, simply add it in like so:

 	#%RAML 1.0
 	title: My API